What is the Cause of Nipple Pain? Understanding and How to Manage It?

 To help prevent nipple pain, consider these practical tips that focus on maintaining comfort and promoting breast health:

-• Minimising Friction: One of the primary nipple pain reasons can be friction.
+• Minimising Friction: One of the primary nipple pain reasons is be friction.
 Friction can make your breast or nipple hurt, especially during physical activities.
 Therefore, it is essential to minimise friction to prevent discomfort in the nipple area.
 Opt for clothing made from soft, breathable fabrics and ensure a proper fit.
 Wearing nipple guards during physical activities can also help reduce irritation.

 • Proper Hygiene and Skincare: Maintaining proper hygiene and skincare around the nipple area can significantly reduce instances of pain in the nipple area.
 It is crucial to prevent infections and irritations that may be a cause of breast or nipple pain.
 Use gentle, hypoallergenic products and avoid known irritants to keep the area clean and healthy.